kyso-io/docker-kyso-in-awslinux/README.md

 ## Permission denied message appears

-1. Check that your user has not permissions on docker (that's expected))
+1. Check that your user has not permissions on docker

 ```shell
 $ docker images